heartsh/consalign/README.md

 ```

 # Train ConsAlign Using Your Training Data
-To train ConsAlign, you first need to install ConsTrain, a training tool of ConsProb (ConsAlign's back engine).
+To train ConsAlign, you first need to install ConsTrain, a training tool for ConsProb (ConsAlign's back engine).
 Then, you pass ConsTrain your training data and install ConsAlign with your trained parameters.
 You can do the above training recipe as follows:
 ```bash